Fruit | Vegan Vegetarian Gluten Free Low Sodium High Fiber

 Chef’s Secret

-Roasting fresh figs with a drizzle of honey and a sprig of thyme intensifies their sweetness and adds a beautiful aromatic complexity, perfect for a cheese board or dessert.
+Roasting figs slightly with a drizzle of honey enhances their sweetness and deepens their flavor, perfect for savory or sweet dishes.

 Dates